ImsirovicAjdin/react-from-scratch-103-simplest/README.md

 )
 ```

-JSX is just "syntactic sugar" that hides that vanilla JavaScrip content.
+JSX is just "syntactic sugar" that hides that vanilla JavaScript content.

 ## Tasks